ajmorton/advent_of_code/2023-nim/Thoughts.md

 Step 6: Entering a cell from opposite directions (`Left`, `Right`) results in the same search nodes after turning (`Up`, `Down`).
 As such the `explored` hashmap only need to track direction orientation (`Vert`, `Horizontal`) rather than all 4 directions.
 The number of explored nodes is unchanged but this halves the number of hashtable lookups and drops runtime to 80ms.
 Step 7: Replace the `explored` hashmap with an array.
 No more hashing, runtime halves yet again.
 40ms
 Step 8: Turns out the A* heuristic isn't helping runtime(?!).
 Explored nodes using Dijkstra are only 10,000 more and the extra space/comparison maths must be cancelling that out.
 Explored nodes is 137,920 and 180,973 respectively.

+## Day 18: Lavaduct Lagoon
+TIL Shoelace and Pick's theorem.
+Quick-ish part 1.
+Created the boundary, flood filled from outside, ~600th position.
+Part 2?
+Nooooo.
+Spent the first hour trying to implement something from first principles which was interesting but unproductive.
+Find out about the above algos from the subreddit and get confused af trying to understand them.
+At least the final result will be fast.